 Each entry of the HURDAT 2 database consists of timestamps $(t_i)$ and locations $(x_i)$ for the course of a corresponding tropical storm.
-We convert the time series of latitude and longitude data into a time-indexed sequence of points $(y_i), y_i\in \mathbb{R}^3$, and then evaluate its gradient in time using a finite element method $\nabla y_i \approx y_{i+1} - y_{i}$ to obtain tangent vectors at each of the positions.
-Then, these gradient vectors are normalized and relocated to the nearest correspoding point that is on the spherical mesh and averaged when overlaps occur.
-Thus each node $k\in V$ witnesses a (possibly zero) vector $\widehat{y}_k \in\mathbb{R}^3$, and we then set $\alpha(k) = O_i^T y_k$ to be the value of the hurricane vector field at $k$ by projecting $y_k$ onto the orthonormal vectors selected to approximate the tangent space to the sphere at $k$.
+We convert the time series of latitude and longitude data into a time-indexed sequence of points $(y_i), y_i\in \mathbb{R}^3$ via \cref{eq:globe}, and then evaluate its gradient in time using a finite element method $\nabla y_i \approx y_{i+1} - y_{i}$ to obtain tangent vectors at each of the positions.
+Then, these gradient vectors are normalized and relocated to the nearest corresponding point that is on the spherical mesh and averaged when overlaps occur.
+Thus each node $k\in V$ witnesses a (possibly zero) vector $\widehat{y}_k \in\mathbb{R}^3$.
+We then set $\alpha(k) = O_i^\top y_k$ to be the value of the hurricane vector field at $k$ by projecting $y_k$ onto the orthonormal vectors selected to approximate the tangent space to the sphere at $k$.

-A final preprocessing step inspired by \Cref{prop:general-feasibility-statement} was taken by replacing each tropical storm vector field $\alpha_i$ with its projection onto the orthogonal complement of the first two eigenvectors of the connection laplacian $L$ of $(G_e, \sigma_e)$.
-Though $L$ is nonsingular, its first two eigenvalues are on the order of $10^{-4}$ and thus we take this step to improve numerical stability since vector fields with nontrivial projection onto these eigenvectors may have unexpectedly high transportation cost.

-With the setup in hand, one straighforward application of this framework is to treat $\mathcal{W}^{\sigma,\lambda}_{1}(\alpha_i,\alpha_j)$ as a kernel defined on tropical storms, which can thus be used to produce an unsupervised learning model to categorize tropical storms.
-We explore the results of this model in \Cref{fig:hurdat-example} and found, similar to \cite{ferreira2013vector}, that the storms tend to cluster according to geographical location.
-Our theoretically-grounded method recovers results from other hueristically-informed approaches and has the added advantage of a high degree of interpretability.
-This particular model is a strong proof of concept for the usage of $\mathcal{W}^{\sigma,\lambda}_{1}(\cdot, \cdot)$ as the basis for new unsupervised models for vector fields, and the authors hope that the results contained herein spark further research across different domains.
+With the setup in hand, one straighforward application of this framework is to treat $\mathcal{W}^{\sigma,\lambda}_{1}(\alpha_i,\alpha_j)$ as a distance kernel defined on tropical storms, which can thus be used to produce an unsupervised learning model to categorize tropical storms.
+We explore the results of this model in~\cref{fig:hurdat-example} and found that a ``large cluster'' of storms which have made landfall in the Southeastern United States emerged alongside three ``small clusters'' which made little or no landfall and which are separated according to geography (\textit{c.f.} the findings in~\cite{ferreira2013vector}).
+We intend for this to function as proof of concept for the usage of $\mathcal{W}^{\sigma,\lambda,\delta}_{1}(\cdot, \cdot)$ as the basis for new unsupervised models for vector fields. \end{example}